yamanidev/mohamedyamani.com/src/content/blog/what-are-algorithms-and-data-structures.md

 ---
-title: 'What are Algorithms and Data Structures?'
+title: "What are Algorithms and Data Structures?"
-description: 'I briefly explain in this article what algorithms and data structures are with some real world examples.'
+description: "I briefly explain in this article what algorithms and data structures are with some real world examples."
 canonicalUrl: "https://mohamedyamani.com/blog/what-are-algorithms-and-data-structures/"
 pubDate: 2021-02-15
 image: "/images/thumbnails/what-are-algorithms-and-data-structures.jpg"